questqyubey/dicecards/jealous-infamy/ji_keywords.md

 - **Charge:** Set an energy token on the field with a value equal to the die spent.

 - **Cleave:** If the unit destroys a unit in battle, it may target another unit and battle with it.
-Damage is cumulative between battles.
+Target unit counter-attacks as normal.
+May trigger any amount of times during a turn.

 - **Controller:** The player currently controlling the unit or token.